of Anita Toth Products Limited Liability Company

 Only those persons shall have a right to access the personal data of the Data Subjects processed by Data Controller, who need it for the assertion of their rights.
 The name of the data controller, or other persons entitled to access the data, the purpose and date of the access shall be registered in a record.

 The data shall be protected by adequate means especially against unauthorised access, modification, transfer, disclosure, erasure or destruction and accidental destruction or damage, and against inaccessibility resulting from the change of the technology used for access.

-The Data Controller and the data processor shall consider the present state of technology at the time of taking actions regarding data security.
-When multiple options are available, the option providing the highest level of data security shall be chosen, with the exception if this would result in disproportionate difficulties for the Data Controller.
+The Data Controller and the Data Processor shall consider the present state of technology at the time of taking actions regarding data security.

 The Data Controller has drafted a data breach policy for data breaches, which contains the possibilities of reporting the data breach and the persons responsible for preventing data breaches, and also the relevant deadlines.

 The Data Controller shall keep record of all data breaches.